TheGor-365/Ipgeobase/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `gem install specific_install && gem specific_install -l https://github.com/TheGor-365/Ipgeobase`.
+To install this gem onto your local machine, run:

+`gem install specific_install && gem specific_install -l https://github.com/TheGor-365/Ipgeobase`

 ## Contributing